Ruchika-2003/Software_Plagiarism_Detection_Tool/README.md

 ## Prudent Strategies and Reflective Considerations

-This Software Plagiarism Detection Tool presents a potent solution for automating the detection of code plagiarism.
-However, to ensure utmost accuracy, it is recommended to combine the tool's outcomes with manual scrutiny.
-The judicious interplay of automated analysis and human insight forms a robust defense against potential plagiarism cases.
+This Software Plagiarism Detection Tool presents a potent solution for automating code plagiarism detection.
+However, to ensure utmost accuracy, combining the tool's outcomes with manual scrutiny is recommended.
+Combining computer analysis and human insight helps us effectively prevent plagiarism.